EvgenyNerush/easy-xray/README.md

 #### Linux

-XRay itself can be a client, besides plenty of GUI clients that are available for Linux (Nekoray,..) and other popular operating systems
-(see below).
-You can manually install XRay with [official script](https://github.com/XTLS/Xray-install) and manually copy `customgeo.dat` to
+XRay itself can be a client, besides plenty of GUI clients that are available for Linux (Nekoray, v2rayA,..) and other popular operating systems (see below).
+You can manually install XRay with [official script](https://github.com/XTLS/Xray-install) and manually copy
-`/usr/local/share/xray/` or just install xray and customgeo file with `sudo ./ex.sh install` command.
+`customgeo.dat` to `/usr/local/share/xray/` or just install xray and customgeo file with `sudo ./ex.sh install` command.
 Then, copy client config from the server and run:

 ```
 sudo cp config_client_username.json /usr/local/etc/xray/config.json